twgraham/gcs-emulator/README.md

-# gcs-emulator
+# GCS Emulator
-A Google Cloud Storage emulator for local testing and development
+A Google Cloud Storage emulator for local testing and development.
+Currently a work in progress.